Workshop and Tour

 However, the flowers are not all we will be photographing.
 This workshop will include a whole range of landscape photography techniques, from beginner to advanced, to capture some of the best images you have ever taken.

-The workshop will include three sunsets and three sunrises plus night shooting one evening, weather-permitting!
+The workshop will include chances to photograph three sunsets and three sunrises plus night sky shooting one night, weather-permitting!
 You will journey down the many dirt roads that wind through the valleys in search of spectacular images.
 We will likely encounter some wildlife, too, for even more variety.

 These are long days, and you can expect to be tired, but you will leave with some of the best photos you have ever made and a lot more photographic knowledge, as well as the experience of being in the middle of the glorious wild in a safe and structured setting.

-Due to the small group size, there will be lots of one-on-one teaching, as well as focused computer-based lessons, and even a personalized critique session.
+Due to the small group size, there will be lots of one-on-one teaching, as well as focused computer-based lessons, and even a personalized critique session if you desire.

 Tentative Daily Schedule: